outeredge/dredger/README.md

 Dredger is a docker tool to help automate local web development environments.
 It automatically starts a http proxy on port 80 so you can run multiple environments at once with ease.
 No more remembering container hashes!

 ## Install / Upgrade
+Run the command below to install or upgrade dredger.
+Tested on Ubuntu 14.04.

 `$ wget -qO- https://raw.githubusercontent.com/outeredge/dredger/master/install.sh | sh`